-Francis Rowntree killing 'not justified'
+Army killing of young boy 'not justified'

 Francis Rowntree killing 'not justified' - coroner

-The killing of an eleven-year-old boy, shot by an Army rubber bullet in Belfast in 1972, was not justified, a coroner has ruled.
+The killing of an 11-year-old boy, shot by an Army rubber bullet in Belfast during the Troubles, was not justified, a coroner has ruled.

 Francis Rowntree was shot by a soldier in the Divis Flats area of west Belfast in 1972.